WSU-kduncan/ceg3120-Gerselle/Projects/Project2/README.md

 2. Attach the instance to your VPC.
 As discussed there are different pathways to doing this.
 Say how you did it.
     - I think all I had to do was select my VPC as the network for the machine, I also set the subnet to the VPC's subnet
 3. Determine whether a Public IPv4 address will be auto-assigned to the instance.
 Justify your choice to do so (or not do so)
-   - Since the subnet is already preconfigured to disable automatic public IPs, I'll just use the first available IP, 10.0.0.4, for the network interface
+   - Since the subnet is already preconfigured to disable automatic public IPs, I'll need to assign one later.
 4. Attach a volume to your instance.
 As discussed there are different pathways to doing this.
 Say how you did it.
     - I just gave the root volume 16GB of gp2 storage, I think that should be good right?
 5. Tag your instance with a "Name" of "YOURLASTNAME-instance".
 Say how you did it.